Is SodaStream Cost Effective? We Did the Math for You

-The 60L SodaStream gas canister makes 15 gallons of carbonated water on average, depending on how carbonated you want your carbonated beverage to be.
-That’s 160 12-ounce sodas, which would cost you $80 on the open market.
-Spending the $100 initially on the SodaStream device, which comes with a full CO2 canister and the necessary carbonating bottle, and you have not yet saved money.
+The 60L SodaStream gas canister makes 15 gallons of carbonated water on average, depending on how carbonated you want your beverage to be.
+That’s 160 12-ounce sodas, which would cost you $89.60 on the open market.
+Spending the $100 initially on the SodaStream device, which comes with a full CO2 canister and the necessary carbonating bottle, doesn’t mean you’ve saved money.

 But, with each replacement gas canister ($30 each at Target unless you turn in your empty, which halves the cost to $15), you are still getting the $80 worth of soda for much less money.
-Amortizing the initial cost of the soda maker over time, you quickly end up spending less on soda than you do if you buy soda cans at the store.
+Amortizing the initial cost of the soda maker over time, you quickly end up spending less on soda than you would if you bought soda cans at the store.

 There are other cost considerations.
-Some SodaStream models reduce the work involved in carbonating the water— pushing a carbonation nozzle button a number of times depending on how much carbonation you want your drink to have.
-They are more expensive, but that time is money.
+Some SodaStream models carbonate water automatically, reducing the work involved in carbonating the water (pushing a carbonation nozzle button a number of times depending on how much carbonation you want your drink to have).
+These models are more expensive, but the convenience may be worth it.

 You are also paying for the water that is going to be carbonated.
 You can use tap water or filtered water as you wish.
 You can use bottled water, which is an additional expense.

 The soda goes into a plastic bottle provided in the initial SodaStream packaging, but you may want to use glass bottles instead.
 If several members of the family are using the device, you will need to invest in multiple glass or plastic bottles.